minesh1291/Adaping-Data-Science-for-Industries/README.md

 -

-for consultation contact me at minesh.1291[at]gmail.com
+for consultation contact me at minesh.1291[at]gmail.com [on linkedin](https://www.linkedin.com/in/mineshjethva/)